-The Group is not significantly exposed to liquidity risk due to keeping sufficient cash and credit availability to meet the necessary outflows in its usual operations.
-In the event of a need for funding, the Group resorts to issuing bonds loans and credit lines, mainly.
+The Group is not significantly exposed to liquidity risk due to keeping sufficient cash and credit availability to meet the necessary outputs in its usual operations.
+In the event of a need for funding, the Group mainly resorts to issuing bonds, loans and loan facilities.